 That people have always related to Goa as a place of relaxation, tranquility and letting-loose will have to be re-negotiated.
 Relationships, social hierarchies, Corporate India, advertising billboards, coal dust and IT companies, will have to be negotiated.
 The question is, are there any new designs and constructions for a critical-pedagogy that empowers?
 And, how might we bring a little humor to the heavyweight grey, since, We, the people, were not asked, we were assumed.

 This brings us back to questions quite simply around—survival, and the dichotomy between time lapsed and time moving forward.
-And so, the historical site of the old Goa Medical College, across from the Salim Ali Bird Sanctuary, on the Mandovi river-front in Ribandar, forms the impetus of this proposal for the performance section of the Festival.
+And so, the historical site of the old Goa Institute of Management, across from the Salim Ali Bird Sanctuary, on the Mandovi river-front in Ribandar, forms the impetus of this proposal for the performance section of the Festival.
 The site has been through multiple iterations through time.
-With its origins as the maternity wing of the GMC, in circa 1600, where generations of Goans were born, to being annexed by the Indian Union, after Goa’s liberation in 1961, when the building was further transformed into a space for education; bringing us to its current iteration—a jot in history as a station for artistic and cultural exchange.
+With its origins as the maternity wing of the GIM, in circa 1600, where generations of Goans were born, to being annexed by the Indian Union, after Goa’s liberation in 1961, when the building was further transformed into a space for education; bringing us to its current iteration—a jot in history as a station for artistic and cultural exchange.
 Positioning this concrete ‘archive’, if you will, this post-colonial structure, in the larger more dystopian architectural landscape of Goa, is our entry point into Concrete Skies, HH Art Spaces’ intervention for Serendipity Arts Festival, 2019.
 The more complex transitions that have burgeoned around this heritage building, from the temporal strain of the tourism industry, to the unabashed plough of real estate and iron ore mining, allow a didactic discourse to emerge, through these performances.
 This site as a cultural pressure point could be activated and converted by artists and cultural practitioners into a node and focal point of negotiation, renovation and creative invention allowing for a vibrant living cosmos during the days of the festival and perhaps beyond.